 Those of us who live with chronic pain know that we can find ourselves in a psychological 'circle' of difficulty.
-The interaction of pain nerves with the thalamus, which is also acutely associated with mood and anxiety states, means that not only can pain cause our mood states to deteriorate, but stress can in turn cause our pain to flare.
+Nerves interact with the thalamus, a part of the brain also acutely associated with mood and anxiety states.
+This means that not only can pain cause our mood states to deteriorate, but these mood states can in turn cause our pain to flare.

 Many people wanting to do what they can to manage their pain psychologically, understandably feel averse to the idea of sitting and meditating.
 The Chronic Pain Mindfulness programme that I run teaches patients tools and techniques to steer their minds to enduring wellbeing, without the need for long meditations or impossible body postures.
 Participants are interviewed by me in depth before embarking on a course, and everything is put into place to ensure that I meet the needs of each person.

 The programme draws both from Mindfulness Based Stress Reduction and Mindfulness Based Cognitive Training.
 Patients are taught simple practices to reduce stress, manage reactivity in the mind/body system, and alter their relationship to their 'inner pain narrative'.
 The programme is run in groups or one-to-one.
 Please contact me at any time for more information.